 Services and Information Topics

-Adults in B.C. will not be subject to criminal charges for the personal possession of small amounts of certain illegal drugs starting January 31, 2023.
-Health Canada has granted an exemption from the Controlled Drugs and Substances Act to the Province of B.C. until January 31, 2026.
+Adults in B.C. are not subject to criminal charges for the personal possession of small amounts of certain illegal drugs.
+Health Canada granted an exemption from the Controlled Drugs and Substances Act to the Province of B.C. from January 31, 2023 until January 31, 2026.

 Drug-related overdoses and deaths have become a very serious concern all across the country.
 Find out how to avoid and react to overdose.